tanmaygithub04/Bit-Torrent/README.md

 │   │   ├── hash.h
 │   │   ├── main.cpp        # Entry point of the project
 │── .gitignore              # Ignoring unnecessary files
-│── bittorrent              # (Need to clarify what this file is) │── build.sh                # Build script
+│── build.sh                # Build script
 │── sample.torrent          # Example torrent file
 ```